simonsanchez/simonsanchez.github.io/README.md

 1. Achieve a PageSpeed score of 90 or better, on both Mobile and Desktop, for the file index.html
 2. Achieve a frame rate of 60fps for the file views/pizza.html
-* All changes for this portion were made in views/js/main.js

 As of the time of this writing, I am currently hosting index.html with GitHub Pages.
 You can find a link to the live site at: http://simonsanchez.github.io./